 - We have a wide range of trophies which we present every year to selected members.
 These awards cover many different aspects of dog training and ownership such as “Handler of the Year”, “Best Puppy”, “Best Rescue” and “Best Buddy”.
 We are particularly keen to encourage younger members and have four trophies specifically for junior handlers.
 Winners of all awards hold the large trophies for a year and also receive a replica trophy to keep forever.

 - Each year we ask members to nominate an Island-based charity to benefit from our Annual Fun Dog Show.
 This is held on the second Sunday of July and includes many Breed and Fun Classes.
-Proceeds from the show are donated to the nominated charity, which this year is split between the A.I.D Rescue and Southern Befrienders.
+Proceeds from the show are donated to the nominated charity, which this year is The Search and Rescue Dog Association (Isle of Man).

 - One of our aims is to promote responsible dog ownership and, with this in mind, we have sponsored several public “dog poo bins” to encourage people to clean up after their dogs and dispose of the waste in an appropriate place.